fwcd/advent-of-code-2022/README.md

 - [ ] Day 24
 - [ ] Day 25

+## Running

+Each day includes two scripts, `./bootstrap` and `./run`: The former installs the required dependencies and the latter builds and runs the program.

 ## Previous years

 My solutions to the previous challenges can be found here: